 More Than Love The Surprising Science (and Business) of Online Dating

 In this keynote, Dr. Carbino asks, and answers, a number of important questions: How is technology influencing the way we make personal choices?
 How is the web changing what we want—and what we don’t want?
-What can Tinder tell companies and marketers about desirability, options, even subconscious impulses?
+What can online dating apps tell companies and marketers about desirability, options, even subconscious impulses?
 And what does it mean for users (and consumers) of different ages, locales, incomes, cultures, and educations?
 Touching on choice architecture, UI/UX, behavioral economics, and the sociology of the “swipe,” Dr. Carbino shows how smartphone dating means more—much more.